 Mickey joined Rusty in his effort to persuade Willard to assist Nancy.
 “Hey, Willard, you’re strong enough by yourself to save Sally,” Mickey encouraged.

-“Yes, and brave enough too,” Rachael agreed, “like Wild Bill Buffalo… Let her use your strength.”
+“Yes, and brave enough too,” Rachael agreed, “like Wild Bill Bison… Let her use your strength.”

 Willard quit moving away.
 Nancy gingerly approached him.
 She let him smell the rope and touch it with his nose.
 Moments later Nancy had placed her makeshift harness around Willard’s massive shoulders and coaxed him to face away from the rim of the canyon.
 She looked to the animals to see if they were ready for the big pull… the risky effort to get Sally to safety.
 If the rope harness failed Sally would fall….